BS about Evil Dolls

 Strange as that sounded said by a stranger, William felt she was right.
 He climbed up on the ledge beside her and told her he loved her.

 “On three,” she said.
 One … two … three!
 John jumped to his death on three.
 The woman chickened out.
-See John’s body a smashed dot ten stories down, she vowed she’d never be suicidal again.
+When she saw John’s body, a smashed dot fall ten stories down and splatter on the street below, she vowed she’d never be suicidal again.

-But before she could get off the ledge, a gust of wind blew her off it and she screamed all the way down, as John’s vengeful spirit gleefully looked on.
+But before she could get off the ledge, a gust of wind on a windless day blew her off it and she screamed all the way down, as John’s vengeful spirit gleefully looked on.

 Bob Boyd